runjak/containerception/README.md

 ## Remarks:

 Sadly `runjak/dockerception` cannot restart itself because `docker-compose up -d` kills the old container before a new one is up.
+It appears that this would need the help of a second instance of `runjak/dockerception`.